Web3NL/motoko-book/src/advanced-concepts/async-programming.md

 \*\* Commits state and triggers a new message send.

-The private function with 'ordinary' `async` function is not covered in this chapter.
-It behaves like a public function with 'ordinary' `async` return type, meaning it commits state up to that point when `await`ed and triggers a new message send.
+The _private_ function with 'ordinary' `async` return type is not covered in this chapter.
+It behaves like a public function with 'ordinary' `async` return type, meaning that when `await`ed, state is committed up to that point and a new message send is triggered.
+Because of its private visibility, it is not part of the [actor type](/internet-computer-programming-concepts/actors.html#actor-type).

 ## Try-Catch Expressions